mCreativeAI/mCreativeAI.github.io/index.md

 | 5:25 - 6:10 | Guest Speaker Panel (35 min) | main room |
 | 6:10 - 6:30 | Discussion 3 - Revising Metrics, Evaluation 2 (30 min) | breakout rooms |
 | 6:30 - 7:00 | Presentation of Results and Q&A | main room |

+# Questions

+Panel 1: Graham Wakefield, Haru Ji, Fabrizio Poltronieri, Allison Parrish, Aaron Hertzmann
+- What are your methods and metrics for evaluating the creative AI system that you and your colleagues have developed?
+- How does the study of creative AI systems inform human creative practice?
+- How do we attribute (who is responsible for) the creativity in collaborative creative systems?
+- Do you think there is a difference between creative AI and human creativity?
+What would be the difference?
+If not, why not.

+Panel 2: Ahmed Elgammal, Devi Parikh, Jun-Yan Zhu, Roger Dannenberg
+- What are your methods and metrics for evaluating the creative AI system that you and your colleagues have developed?
+- Do human creative methods provide valuable models for computational creativity?
+How does human creativity influence computational creativity?
+- How do we attribute (who is responsible for) the creativity in collaborative creative systems?
+- How would you define creativity in generative models?
+If these models are specifically trained to generate new content, does this mean that they are necessarily creative?

+Additional Questions
+- Are all generative systems "creative"? or… Is there a meaningful distinction between generativity and creativity?
+- How can we contribute to a better definition of "creativity" (which is still fuzzy) using measures that capture computational creativity?
+- Evaluating a creative work can be considered subjective.
+Can we (and should we) account for this subjectivity in our artificially intelligent evaluation methods, or should we strive to make objective measures?

 # Participants